ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 SystemV AArch64 TLS addressing
 ------------------------------

-AArch64 TLS SystemV design choices
+AArch64 TLS SystemV design choices:

 * AArch64 uses variant 1 TLS as described in ELFTLS_.

 * The thread pointer (TP) is always accessible via the ``TPIDR_EL0`` system register.
-This can be accessed via inlining a ``mrs`` instruction to read the thread pointer.
+This can be accessed via inlining an ``mrs`` instruction to read the thread pointer.

 * The compiler can generate code that supports a TLS block size of 4